SumiTomohiko/nexec/doc/index.rst

 Requirements
 ============

-nexec (and fsyscall) works on FreeBSD/amd64.
+nexec (and fsyscall) works on FreeBSD 9.1/amd64.

 Download
 ========